 Under the terms of the Debiensko Mining Concession issued in 2008 by the MoE (which is valid for 50 years from grant date), commencement of production was to occur by 1 January 2018.
 In December 2016, following the acquisition of Debiensko, Prairie applied to the MoE to amend the 50 year Debiensko Mining Concession.
 The purpose of the concession amendment was to extend the time stipulated in the Mining Concession for first production of coal from 2018 to 2025.
-Prairie has now received an initial and appealable, first instance decision from the MoE that has denied the Company's amendment application.
-However, Prairie continues to have valid tenure and ownership of land at Debiensko.
-Not meeting the production timeframe stipulated in the concession does not immediately infringe on the validity and expiry date of the Debiensko Mining Concession, which is June 2058.
+Prairie has now received a final "second instance" decision from the MoE that has denied the Company's amendment application.
+However, Prairie does still continue to have valid tenure and ownership of land at Debiensko.
+Not meeting the production timeframe stipulated in the concession does not automatically infringe on the validity and expiry date of the Debiensko mining concession, which is June 2058.
 Prairie also holds a valid environmental consent decision enabling mine construction.
-Prairie will appeal the MoE's decision on the basis that its justification for denial is fundamentally flawed for a number of reasons including failure to take into account the requirements of the law and public interest in Poland, and the relevant facts of the Company and its amendment application.
-Prairie will strongly defend its position and continue to take relevant actions to pursue its legal rights regarding the Debiensko concession.
-Prairie's legal team is in the process of preparing this appeal, which will point out the deficiencies of the MoE's first instance decision.
-However, if Prairie's appeal is unsuccessful, then this may lead to the commencement of proceedings by the MoE to limit or withdraw the Debiensko concession.
-Prairie also has the right of further appeal to Poland's administrative courts.
-The Company will consider any other actions necessary to ensure its concession rights are preserved, which may result in the Company taking further action against the MoE including invoking the protection afforded to the Company under any relevant bi-lateral o
+However, the concession authority now has the right to request the concession holder to remove any infringements related to non-compliance with the conditions of the mining concession and determine a reasonable date for removal of the infringements.
+In accordance with Polish law, the concession authority is required to provide an achievable and reasonable timeframe to remedy any non-compliance taking into account the nature of the non-compliance.
+Nevertheless, the second instance decision may result in the commencement of proceedings by the MoE to limit or withdraw the Debiensko mining concession.
+Prairie will strongly defend its position and continue to take relevant actions to pursue its legal rights regarding the Debiensko concession, including filing an appeal to Poland's Administrative Courts and pursuing safeguards and protections under international law.
+Preliminary legal advice obtained by Prairie indicates that the MoE's decision is fundamentally flawed, fails to comply with Polish, EU and international law, and demonstrates yet further evidence of the discriminatory treatment faced by Prairie as a foreign investor in Poland.
+The Company will consider any other actions necessary to ensure its concession rights are preserved, which may result in the Company taking further action against the MoE and the Government of Poland, including invoking the protection afforded to the Company under relevant bi-lateral or multi-lateral investment treaties.